dumebi/bookbot/README.md

 If you are using existing logic that was previously hosted by Init.ai, you may keep what you have written.
 See [migrating your logic](#migrating-your-logic) for more.

-#### Sending the result

-As mentioned above, the Promise resolved by `runLogic` will contain the necessary data to send to the Init.ai API for processing.
-This has been abstracted out into the [`sendLogicResult`](sendLogicResult.js) module.
+> **Sending the result**: Prior to version 0.0.14 of the [Node.js SDK](https://www.npmjs.com/package/initai-node), it was left to you, the developer to send the result of your logic run to the Init.ai API manually.
+A [`sendResult`](https://docs.init.ai/docs/node-js-sdk-client-methods#section-sendresult) method has since been added which will make this request for you.

 # Running the server locally